ZJULearning/pixel_link/README.md

  ./scripts/test_any.sh 3 ~/temp/conv3_3/model.ckpt-38055 ~/dataset/ICDAR2015/Challenge4/ch4_training_images
 ```

 The program will visualize the detection results directly on images.
-If the detection result is not satisfying:
+If the detection result is not satisfying, try to:

 1. Adjust the inference parameters like `eval_image_width`, `eval_image_height`, `pixel_conf_threshold`, `link_conf_threshold`.
 2. Or train your own model.

 # Training
 ## Converting the dataset to tfrecords files
-Scripts for converting ICDAR2015 and SynthText dataset have been provided in the `datasets` directory.
+Scripts for converting ICDAR2015 and SynthText datasets have been provided in the `datasets` directory.
  It not hard to write a converting script  for your own dataset.

 ## Train your own model